goatlang/goat/README.md

 # Goat

-Following the ideas presented in the Goat article series (link to be added soon), We've created this repository to start forging the specification of the Goat programming language.

-The Goat syntax aspires to be as close as possible to Go's, with minor variations to provide better maintainability, safer runtime, and a better compile time experience.
+Goat - an extended flavor of the Go programming language, aiming for increased value safety and maintainability.

+The motivation behind the Goat project is presented in a series of blog posts presenting the upsides and downsides of Golang and setting the scene for Goat.

 Goat specification is based on the premise of keeping things simple.
-We must comply with the very basic idea of Go: There shouldn't be more than one way of doing something.
-We do not wish to create new types of syntactical fragmentations in Go syntax.
-With this, each compile time or convention variation presented below should include the following:
+We must comply with a very basic idea of Go: **There shouldn't be more than one way to do something**.
+Our basic rule is to not create fragmentations in Goat syntax.
-- Motivation (why do we absolutely need it?)
-- Solution (how will it work? will it preserve Go's simplicity?)
-- Examples

-## Compile Time Variations
+Goat implementation will most likely be delivered as a code generation tool or as a transpiler producing regular `go` files.
+However, full implementation details should be designed once the specification provided in this document is finalized.

+## Goat Specification

+Goat syntax and rules are similar to those in Go, with the exception of the proposals presented below.

 ### Visibility Modifiers